carterchene/datawarehouse-management-app/README.md

 2. ✏️ Business users can edit the precedence directly in the grid.
 3. 💾 Changes are collected and can be saved in bulk.
 4. 🔄 The backend processes these changes and updates the BigQuery table.
-5. 📈 The updated data is then reflected in downstream data processes, ensuring that data is pulled from the correct source systems according to the latest precedence rules.
+5. 📈 The updated data is then reflected in downstream data processes (in theory, not actually), ensuring that data is pulled from the correct source systems according to the latest precedence rules.

 ## 🧩 Key Components